-It may not be possible for you to pay more every month or even every year.
-Remember that virtually all mortgages will permit you to pay extra on your principal at any time.
-You can take advantage of this provision to pay down your principal when you come into extra money.
+Some folks just can't make extra payments.
+Remember that virtually all mortgages will allow you to pay extra on your principal at any point during repayment.
+You can benefit from this provision to pay extra on your principal any time you come into extra money.

-Here's an example: five years after buying your home, you get a larger than expected tax refund,a large legacy, or a non-taxable cash gift; , paying several thousand dollars into your mortgage principal can reduce the repayment period of your loan and save a huge amount on mortgage interest paid over the life of the mortgage loan.
+Here's an example: a few years after buying your home, you get a larger than expected tax refund,a large legacy, or a cash gift; , investing several thousand dollars into your home's principal can significantly reduce the duration of your loan and save enormously on interest paid over the life of the loan.
 For most loans, even this relatively small amount, paid early enough in the mortgage, could offer big savings in interest and duration of the loan.

 Do you have a question regarding a mortgage program?